MauricioTRP/Rails-Ruby-Cheatsheet/README.md

 # Rails-Ruby-Cheatsheet
-A self made cheatsheet of usefull commands in Rails
+A self made cheatsheet of usefull commands in Rails 7 and Ruby 3. please feel free to make proposals

 ## Database commands